Pssst, FYI - this post contain affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 - Things to do in Killarney

-Tips for traveling to Ireland
+Tips for traveling to Dublin

-- It rains quite a lot in Ireland, so be sure to bring a rain jacket or umbrella
+- It rains quite a lot in Ireland, so be sure to bring a rain jacket or umbrella.

-- Bring comfortable and waterproof shoes, especially if you’re going to the Cliffs of Moher
+- Bring comfortable and waterproof shoes, especially if you’re going to the Cliffs of Moher.

-- Be sure to bring a sweater in case it gets chilly or windy
+- Be sure to bring a sweater in case it gets chilly or windy.

-- Read our Ireland Packing List (for all seasons)
+- Read our Ireland Packing List (for all seasons).